-Purpose: To retrieve as many mature eggs as possible
+- Purpose: To retrieve as many mature eggs as possible

-Time: 2-3 hours
+- Time: 2-3 hours total

 Before you go home, we will be able to tell you how many eggs were collected.
 You’ll be instructed to go home and rest.
-You may still feel crampy, bloated or tired.
+You may still feel crampy, bloated, or tired.
 Tylenol is usually sufficient for any discomfort you may experience.

 6. IVF Continues: Embryo Development